WFOM: History

 On August 17, 2015, ESPN Radio returned to the station from WQXI (790 The Zone).
 The station has since switched to a Fox Sports Radio affiliation, with parent WCNN picking up ESPN Radio.

 In 2015, WFOM and WIFN became the flagship stations of Kennesaw State Owls football.

 On January 4, 2018, WFOM rebranded as "The Sports X".

 On April 19, 2021, WFOM changed their format from sports to news/talk.
 Programming featured on the station includes The Clay Travis and Buck Sexton Show.
 However, Braves spring training broadcasts were carried on the station on weekdays with weekend games broadcast on WCNN.

-Station alumni

-Former on-air staff include Barry Chase and Scott Woodside, Jack Hurst (sports, former Atlanta Falcons announcer), Rick Ellis, Stan Mason (Kerry Fink), Harold Thompson, Dale Deason, Keith Connors (WIDE107/Y106, B98.5FM Atlanta.
-WSIX Nashville.
-WZZK Bham.
-Now in Tampa/St Pete MAGIC 94.9, currently 99.5QYK)), Dennis Allen (Stage), Larry Shierbecker, Connie Prichard, Tony Lype, Dain Schult, Scott Evans, Big Hugh "Baby" Jarrett, Garry Kinsey, Oscar Woodall (HayWood Media owner/GM, syndicating: "Today's Sporting News & View" radio commentary, "Woody's Weekend Winners" radio prognostications of HBCU sports and "Afro-American Sports Digest" publication), Mike Adams (Roger Kulz), Mike Durrett, Bob Middleton, Bob Owens/Bob Casey, Pete Owen, Boomer (Steve Sutton), Red Jones, Pepper Martin (sports), Jack Jackson (Jack Giesler), Pat Kelly, David Lloyd, Randy K. Riggs, Barry Brooks, John L. Callihan, Mark Shierbecker, Scott Richards (Rick Ruhl) (Now with KQLH in Los Angeles), Jon Kirby, Don Yow (Sunday Night Talk Show), Darlene Wofford, Mark McCain, Ross Brittian, Gene Lovin, John Drake, Vicki Kay, Herb Emory (air name Jason Woodside), John Long, Gary Pearcey, Bill Duncan, Rebecca Stevens, Vic Jester, Greg McClure, Chris Hiers (air name Roger Clark) and David Raye (Ray Beadles).
+It is also the Atlanta affiliate for NASCAR broadcasters Motor Racing Network and Performance Racing Network.